 ZA des Trabets, 74310 Les Houches

-This bouldering area is very similar in size and style to the one at the Richard Bozon Sports Centre mentioned above.
-This is why we have ranked them second equal.
+This bouldering area is a little smaller similar in size but similar in style to the one at the Richard Bozon Sports Centre mentioned above.

 If you arrive at this facility as a first-timer, and have not booked a class ahead of time, the team at Mont Blanc Escalade welcome beginners to try bouldering ahead of booking their lesson in how the ropes and safety material works for “top-rope” sport climbing in Chamonix.